calstar/star-gitbook/intro-projects/propulsion.md

 If you are a returning member for the 2019-2020 academic year, you are not required to complete the project component, but you _are_ required to satisfy the in-person requirement by participating in any of the offered workshops.
 Leading or helping plan a workshop will be considered as participation.

-If you are interested in contributing to a workshop \(highly encouraged\), please contact Michael via Discord.
+If you are interested in contributing to a workshop \(highly encouraged\), please contact Trevor via Discord.

 ### Contact